JonasPrimbs/oidc-e2ea-server/README.md

 This step depends on your intention why you run this deployment.

 - **Testing**: Choose this mode if you want to just run the deployment for testing purposes.
-- **Development**: Choose this mode if you want to change the implementation of the RIDT endpoint application.
+- **Development**: Choose this mode if you want to change the implementation of the IAT endpoint application.

 #### 6.1.
 Test Deployment